-ApsaraDB for Redis allows you to upgrade or downgrade an instance based on your business requirements to optimize resource usage and data management.
+Tair allows you to upgrade or downgrade an instance based on your business requirements to optimize resource usage and cost performance.

-For more information about the process, impact, and operation methods of a configuration change, see Modify the configurations of an instance.
+For more information about the process, impacts, and operation methods of a configuration change, see Change the configurations of an instance.

 A pay-as-you-go instance is billed based on the configurations that are used when a billing order is generated.

 You can change the configurations of a subscription instance before or after the instance expires.
 You can upgrade or downgrade an instance.
 Higher specifications are charged more than lower specifications.
-For example, the price of an 8 GB read/write splitting instance with five read replicas is higher than the price of a 16 GB cluster instance.
-If you change a 16 GB cluster instance to an 8 GB read/write splitting instance with five read replicas, you are upgrading the instance.
+For example, the price of an 8 GB read/write splitting instance with five read replicas is higher than that of a 16 GB cluster instance.
+If you want to change a 16 GB cluster instance to an 8 GB read/write splitting instance with five read replicas, you must upgrade the instance.

-If the remaining days before service expiration are less than 365 days, you are charged based on the monthly subscription price.
-If the remaining days are greater than or equal to 365 days, you are charged based on the annual subscription price.
+If the number of remaining days before service expiration is less than 365, you are charged based on the monthly subscription price.
+If the number of remaining days is greater than or equal to 365, you are charged based on the annual subscription price.

-You cannot change instances between performance-enhanced series and hybrid-storage series.
+You cannot change instances between Tair DRAM-based series and hybrid-storage series.